hverlin/Quest/src/modules/nextcloud/readme.md

 Tested with Nextcloud 16, 17 and 18.

-You need to install this [Quest-nextcloud](https://github.com/antitoine/Quest-nextcloud) application on your Nextcloud Server, in order to make the connection between nextcloud and Quest.
+You need to install this [Quest-nextcloud](https://github.com/antitoine/Quest-nextcloud) application on your Nextcloud Server, in order to connect Quest to Nextcloud.

 ## Authentication

 * **For Nextcloud versions >= 17**, you can use the "Sign In" process directly in Quest.
 Thus, an application password will be generated for Quest only.

-* **For Nextcloud versions < 17**, you need to use the basic authentication with your credentials (you can also use application password, but generated manually in security section of your Nextcloud account settings).
+* **For Nextcloud versions < 17**, you need to use the basic authentication with your credentials (you can also use application password, but generated manually in the security section of your Nextcloud account settings).

 ## Resources